-We’re nearly at the end of 2021, and what a year it has been!
+We are just starting our 2022! but let’s talk about our 2021, and what a year it has been!
 Yes, the pandemic continues to be a concern more than a year later – impacting everything from employee shortages to new COVID variants affecting global citizens – but we’ve also seen tremendous growth and resiliency in keeping the world moving forward.

 As people who live and breathe technology every day, we took some time to evaluate the last 12 months and how the pursuit of innovation continues to shape our world.
 As Maya Angelou famously said, “If you don’t know where you’ve come from, you don’t know where you’re going.”

 Below, as determined by our WillDom directors, please find our top 5 technology trends for 2022:

 In late 2020, we developed a predictions piece that highlighted the top 10 trends regarding the future of work – and many of them came to fruition!
 In 2021, Pandora’s box was opened that shone a light on the many ways work could get done due to technological advancements.

 Companies spent a good amount of 2021 developing workflows, processes, and strategies to effectively work with managers, colleagues, and direct reports in the most effective ways possible.
 Additionally, companies have been able to open up their talent pool to include a more global consideration – bringing in talent from all over the world!

 While it seemed in the middle of the year that there would be a hybrid approach to work (half in the office, half remote), it’s clear that we aren’t passed COVID due to its many variants, so in 2022 technology trends, companies will continue to find new ways of working together in a remote fashion.